By Jenny from Eastern Shore of VA

 By Grandma J

 Hanging your wash outside saves big bucks, but can also leave your clothes stiff.
-I started putting my clothes in the dryer for about 5 minutes to let them soften up before line drying.
+I started putting my clothes in the dryer for about 5 minutes to let them soften up.

 If your clothes are stiff when line dried try this.
 Hang your clothes out in the late evening and leave over night.
 Bring them in as soon as they are dry in the morning.
 They will be so soft.